Charles Osborne (politician): Biography

-In 1803 he was sent to Ulster to try some of those involved in the Irish Rebellion of 1803.
+In 1803 he was sent to Ulster to try some of those involved in the Irish rebellion of 1803.
 His conduct of the trials exposed him to the scurrilous attacks of the pamphleteer "Juverna", who was later exposed as an embittered judicial colleague of Osborne, Robert Johnson.
 Johnson was tried for seditious libel and forced to resign from the Bench in disgrace.
 In 1814 Osborne was one of the judges at the trial of the publisher John Magee on a charge of seditious libel.
 In the course of the trial he clashed bitterly with Daniel O'Connell, who was defence counsel.
 O'Connell had a poor opinion of Osborne, although it must be said that he had an equally low opinion of most of Osborne's judicial colleagues, even those who were friends of his.
 Osborne also sat as one of the judges in the leading quo warranto case of Rex v O'Grady in 1816.

 He died of typhus on 5 September 1817 at his house at Temple Street, Dublin, and was buried at his local parish church, the Old Church of St George, Hill Street Dublin, which was popularly known as "Little St George's".
 Only the tower of the church now survives.

 Marriage and issue

-Charles Osborne married on 14 August 1793 his cousin Alicia Christmas (died 16 May 1847), daughter of Thomas Christmas of Whitfield, MP for Waterford, and had two children:
+Charles Osborne married on 14 August 1793 his cousin Alicia Christmas (died 16 May 1847), daughter of Thomas Christmas of Whitfield, MP for County Waterford, and had two children: